jeffshurtliff/khoros/README.md

 ### Interacting with the Community APIs
-Once the `Khoros` object instance has been initialized, it can be leveraged to interact with a Khoros Community environment in many ways, which is fully documented shortly in the [documentation](https://khoros.readthedocs.io/en/latest/).
+Once the `Khoros` object instance has been initialized, it can be leveraged to interact with a Khoros Community environment in many ways, which is fully documented in the official [documentation](https://khoros.readthedocs.io/en/latest/).
 The example below demonstrates how a search can be performed using LiQL to return information from the environment in JSON format.